 However, some issues that may normally be considered a structural issue, such as stock-outs, may have a behavioral root cause.
-Examples of these causes include late submission of supply chain reports, or the failure to issue commodities from the storeroom to the actual point of service (ex: lab or consultation room).
+Examples of these causes include late submission of supply chain reports and the failure to issue commodities from the storeroom to the actual point of service (e.g., lab or consultation room).

 One way to identify if the root cause is access or behavior is to triangulate access/logistics data with performance data.
-If performance was close to or at desired levels during a period when the supplies were in stock, then it was likely to be an access issue, and it will be important to focus on addressing supply chain bottlenecks rather than to seek to change provider behaviors.
-If performance was low or medium even during times when commodities and supplies were in stock, then it is likely to be a behavioral issue and there may be a significant role for social and behavior change approaches.
+If performance was close to or at desired levels during a period when the supplies were in stock, then it was likely to be an access issue, and focusing on addressing supply chain bottlenecks rather than seeking to change provider behaviors will be important.
+If performance was low or medium even when commodities and supplies were in stock, then the poor performance is likely to be a behavioral issue, meaning a significant role may be available for social and behavior change approaches.
 For some key commodities (such as SP, RDTs and ACTs), existing data sources such as Logistics Management Information Systems (LMIS) and HMIS can be compared to see if it is a behavioral or access issue.
-However, lack of access to drinking water for DOT of IPTp, as well as some behavioral root causes of supply chain issues, may only likely be assessed through facility surveys or supervision visits.
+However, lack of access to drinking water for directly observed therapy (DOT) of IPTp, as well as some behavioral root causes of supply chain issues, may only likely be assessed through facility surveys or supervision visits.